Simpson SP Capstan rope winch

-The Simpson SP-CW capstan rope winch is self propelled (powered) by a the GX35 Honda 4 Stroke OHC engine, with an approved spark arrestor & throttle control…currently unavailable for several Months…Contact Us if you want on the wait list.
+The Simpson SP capstan rope winch is self propelled (powered) by a the GX35 or GX50(?)
+Honda 4 Stroke OHC engine, with an approved spark arrestor & throttle control.

 - Comes with 35cc, GX35 Honda powered gas motor

 - It can pull up to 2000 pounds, straight line pull, at 22 ft / min.
 It weighs in at 18 pounds and has a 5 year warranty on winch (1 year on the engine).

 - approximately 10% more power and 20% more pull than the SP-1